-Risk Factors

-Proposed NASDAQ Capital Market Symbol We have applied to list our common stock on the NASDAQ Capital Market under the symbol "XBIO".
+You should carefully read "Risk Factors" in this prospectus for a discussion of Risk Factors the symbol "XBIO".
 No assurance can be given that our application will be accepted.
-The closing of this offering is dependent upon the approval for the listing of our common stock on the NASDAQ Capital Market, and this offering will not close without such listing.
+The closing of this offering is dependent upon the approval for the listing of our common stock on the NASDAQ Capital Market, although this offering will close before such listing.